Medieval Torture Museum: Exposition

 Medieval Torture Museum is a modern interactive museum in which interaction with exhibits continues the main exposition.
 Visitors can play the role of executioners and their victims.
 They are able to sit in the spiked chair of inquiries, pose in a "barrel for drunkards" or weigh themselves on special scales to see if they are too heavy to be deemed a witch.
 Among other things the visitor is able to try on the Spanish boot, stand in the pillory, drown a witch in a barrel of water, lead the guillotine, the pendulum and other deadly torture devices.

 To illustrate the principle of action and create an artistic effect, many instruments of torture and execution are shown together with the character – the victim of torture, or the executioner.
 Each character is a highly realistic mannequin dressed in a historically accurate costume.
 Additional emotional immersion is caused by the stories of the characters, which describe life, circumstances, occupation, and crimes for which they were sentenced to torture or execution, as well as details of the torture itself.

 The description of the exhibits is available in the format of an audio guide – an explanatory soundtrack voiced by a professional actor.
 Some exhibits of the museum are implemented in the format of stands for photography.

 Museum stands are complemented by numerous engravings and descriptions of tools, so that visitors will be able to increase their historical erudition.

 Most of the exhibits are dedicated to the Middle Ages and the Renaissance.
 The exhibition also contains instruments of torture of antiquity (for example, the Sicilian Bull, snake pit) and some devices from the arsenal of later eras (garrote, electric chair).

 Awards

-In 2019, the Florida weekly FOLIO published a rating "Best of Saint Augustine 2019", in which the Medieval Torture Museum took 4th place in the Best Museum nomination.
+In 2019 the Florida weekly FOLIO published a rating "Best of Saint Augustine 2019", in which the Medieval Torture Museum took 4th place in the Best Museum nomination.

 The museum received a Certificate of Excellence from the TripAdvisor platform, which is issued to accommodations, attractions and restaurants that consistently earn great reviews from travelers.

+Historical Controversies

+Although these types of museums are famous around the world, they often present a distorted, sensationalist, or exaggerated view of the "Dark Ages".
+Although history was full of violence, these types of museums often display imaginative torture devices that are often passed off as real (one example is the "Iron maiden," the most famous of medieval historical fakes).
+Many of them were in fact conceived in periods far removed from the Middle Ages, especially during the 19th century.